Siftah/get_iplayer/installer.md

 In either case, the expanded archive should now be in `C:\installer\build\perlfiles`.

-### Configuration
+### MakeNSISW

+Although the scripts described above may be used to build the installer during development, it is easier to use the *MakeNSISW* utility.
+To launch *MakeNSISW*, Open the "NSIS Menu" application via "NSIS" on the Start menu, then select "Compile NSI Scripts".

-#### Options
+#### Configuration

-The compilation of the installer script is controlled by global symbols defined on the `makensis.exe` command line (i.e., `/D` options) or in the `MakeNSISW` settings dialog - see the NSIS documentation.
+The compilation of the installer script is controlled by global symbols defined on the *makensis.exe* command line (**/D** options) or in the *MakeNSISW* settings dialog - see the NSIS documentation.
 The most important options are those that determine the location of files used in the build process:

 * `BUILDPATH`  - Location for compiled installer application (`C:\installer\build`)
 * `SOURCEPATH` - Location of `get_iplayer` source distribution (`C:\installer\get_iplayer`)
 * `PERLFILES`  - Location of expanded Perl support archive (default = `${BUILDPATH}\perlfiles`, but may be overridden)

-#### MakeNSISW Settings

-To launch `MakeNSISW`: Open the "NSIS Menu" application via "NSIS" on the Start menu, then select "Compile NSI Scripts".
-When the application opens, invoke the Settings dialog via "Tools->Settings" (Ctrl+S).
-Enter the values for `BUILDPATH` and `SOURCEPATH` describe above.
-The settings will persist through multiple invocations of `MakeNSISW`.
+Invoke the *MakeNSISW* Settings dialog via "Tools->Settings" (Ctrl+S).
+Enter the values for `BUILDPATH` and `SOURCEPATH` described above.
+The settings will persist through multiple invocations of *MakeNSISW*.
 Note that you can create sets of options that may be saved and reloaded.

 ### Compiling

 You can open `get_iplayer_setup.nsi` via "File->Load Script..."
 (Ctrl+L).
-There is also an option in the Windows Explorer context (right click) menu for `.nsi` files named "Compile NSIS Script", which will open and compile the script in `MakeNSISW`.
-Once opened, the installer script can be compiled and tested from within `MakeNSISW` via the commands on the "Script" menu.
+There is also an option in the Windows Explorer context (right click) menu for `.nsi` files named "Compile NSIS Script", which will open and compile the script in *MakeNSISW*.
+Once opened, the installer script can be compiled and tested from within *MakeNSISW* via the commands on the "Script" menu.

 ### Esoterica

-#### Other Useful Options
+#### Useful Options

 There are a number of options available to compile the installer script in different configurations: